 the most recent on top.

-3. Proof of English language profiency [Top]
+3. Proof of English language proficiency [Top]

-An applicant must prove English proficency equivalent to or above the Swedish upper secondary school English course 6.
+An applicant must prove English proficiency equivalent to or above the Swedish upper secondary school English course 6.
 International students conventionally substantiate this knowledge by submitting acknowledged tests with a prescribed minimum test result.

-There are three main ways to fulfill the English language requirement at Chalmers
+How to fulfill the English language requirement

 Programme-specific requirements include a Bachelor's degree (or the equivalent) with a major in... (one or several alternatives will be listed) and prerequisites (a number of courses which learning objectives are selected as necessary for the specific programme.)